Chrono-Tech/middleware-waves-blockprocessor/README.md

 #### How does it work?

-Block processor connects to ipc, fetch blocks one by one and cache them in mongodb.
+Block processor connects to http node, fetch blocks one by one and cache them in mongodb.

 Which txs block processor filter?